Jarred Kelenic’s three-hit day leads Mariners in 7-1 win over Royals

 After being held to only three hits in Saturday’s lackluster 8-1 loss, the Mariners made Royals hard-throwing rookie Jackson Kowar, the Royals No. 2 pitching prospect, work from his very first pitch, refusing to help out his lack of command by chasing pitches.
 A one-out double from Ty France followed back-to-back walks from Abraham Toro and Mitch Haniger loaded the bases for Kelenic.

 Seeing Kowar struggle to find the strike zone, Kelenic showed a discipline that wasn’t existent earlier in the season, refusing to swing until Kowar threw him a strike, which came in the second pitch.
 After fouling off a 1-2 fastball, Kelenic didn’t chase a low fastball.
-With a 2-2 count and knowing Kowar had to throw a fastball, he jumped on a 97 mph, sending a line drive off the wall in deep right-center to score two runs.
+With a 2-2 count and knowing Kowar had to throw a fastball, he jumped on a 97-mph pitch, sending a line drive off the wall in deep right-center to score two runs.

+“Right now, I feel like I’m in a really good groove,” he said.
+“I’m really just gonna try to keep this going.”

 Leading off the third inning, Kelenic made it 3-0, launching a solo blast to deep right-center.
 It was a similar display of patience from the young slugger.
 He didn’t chase an 0-2 changeup, worked the count back to 3-2 and then crushed a 97-mph fastball for his 13th homer of the season.
 Jake Bauers crushed a monster 460-foot solo homer to make it 4-0.